Marketing trends 2026: Emotions, algorithms, brand, understanding people, measurability - and AI, of course

 Viisi Agency

-Genuine human understanding is essential
+Genuinely understanding people is essential

 Leveraging AI will streamline operations across the entire value chain.
 However, the explosive growth of marketing messages, fragmented media consumption, and fierce competition for attention will become unsustainable.

-Psychology makes marketing more relevant and bold—shaping attitudes and changing behaviors.
-Leading companies and agencies have already hired behavioral scientists, and the rest of us will soon follow.
+Marketing will turn to psychology for help in influencing people.
+Psychology makes marketing more relevant and bold – attitude-shaping and behaviour-changing.
+Leading companies and agencies have already hired behavioural scientists, and the rest of us will soon follow.

 Markus Nieminen,